Juniper/terraform-provider-mist/docs/data-sources/site_evpn_topologies.md

 ---
-page_title: "mist_org_evpn_topologies Data Source - terraform-provider-mist"
+page_title: "mist_site_evpn_topologies Data Source - terraform-provider-mist"
 subcategory: "Wired Assurance"
 description: |-
-  This data source provides the list of Org Evpn Topologies EVPN allows an alternative but more efficient LAN architecture utilizing VxLAN / MP-BGP to separate the control plane (MAC / IP Learning) from the forwarding plane.
+  This data source provides the list of Site Evpn Topologies EVPN allows an alternative but more efficient LAN architecture utilizing VxLAN / MP-BGP to separate the control plane (MAC / IP Learning) from the forwarding plane.
 ---

-# mist_org_evpn_topologies (Data Source)
+# mist_site_evpn_topologies (Data Source)

-This data source provides the list of Org Evpn Topologies
+This data source provides the list of Site Evpn Topologies

 EVPN allows an alternative but more efficient LAN architecture utilizing VxLAN / MP-BGP to separate the control plane (MAC / IP Learning) from the forwarding plane.